oksusoo1/fireflutter/README.md

 - There is no fixed size of the image of `imageUrl`.
 The recommended size would be maximum of 512px width and the ratio of the width 3 and height 2.

+- If admin updates the reminder with changes of `link` very quickly like 2 times in a minute, then two popup may appear on user's screen.
+This won't be happening in production mode and won't be a big trouble.